College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

 Montana Tech is a small public university located in the town of Butte.
-A Best Colleges rank of #1047 out of 2,217 schools nationwide means Montana Tech is a great university overall.
+A Best Colleges rank of #1047 out of 2,217 colleges nationwide means Montana Tech is a great university overall.

-There were roughly 38 nursing students who graduated with this degree at Montana Tech in the most recent year we have data available.
-Students who receive their degree from the nursing program make around $61,229 in the first couple years of their career.
+There were about 42 nursing students who graduated with this degree at Montana Tech in the most recent year we have data available.
+Students who receive their degree from the nursing program make about $61,229 in their early career salary.

 More information about a degree in nursing from Montana Technological University